Bhawna100nal/credit-risk-modeling/README.md

 # credit-risk-modeling
-credit risk modeling: Consumer loan data 2007-2014 Consumer loans are the most typical retail product where credit risk modeling is applied.
+credit risk modeling: Consumer loan data 2007-2014.
+Modeled the credit risk associated with consumer loans.
+Performed exploratory data analysis (EDA), preprocessing of continuous and discrete variables using various techniques depending on the feature.
+Checked for missing values and cleaned the data.
+Built the probability of default model using Logistic Regression.
+Visualized all the results

 PD (Probability of default): Logistic regression